 Of course, sexual harassment often is sexual in nature.
 For example, inappropriate comments about your body, unwelcome sexual glances or stares, inappropriate physical touching, unwanted sexual overtures, propositions or advances, sexually explicit or pornographic pictures, stories or jokes, unwelcome flirting or sexual banter or almost any other unwanted sexual behavior by a coworker or supervisor, can be part of a sexually hostile work environment.When is Sexual Harassment Legally Actionable?

 Not all offensive workplace conduct based on your gender is unlawful.
-The harassment has to be severe (bad enough), or pervasive (frequent enough) to make your working conditions hostile or abusive.
-Accordingly, a sexually harassment claim can be based on one extremely severe act of harassment, such as a sexual assault at work, or a series of actions that might not be so bad individually but happen frequently that together they create a hostile work environment.
+The harassment has to be severe (serious enough), or pervasive (frequent enough) to make your working conditions hostile or abusive.
+Accordingly, a sexually harassment claim can be based on one extremely severe act of harassment, such as a sexual assault at work, or a series of actions that might not be serious individually but occur frequently enough that, together, they create a hostile work environment.

 Although sexually harassment often is committed by an employee’s supervisor or someone else in a position of power, harassment by a coworker also can be illegal.
 However, employers generally cannot be held responsible for sexual harassment committed by one of your peers or subordinates unless management is aware of the harassment and fails to stop it.